Happiness Lessons Image

 Strike up conversations with strangers

 If you live in a large city, chances are you don’t regularly strike up conversations with strangers.
 But doing so has been proven to boost a sense of belonging and improve mood and happiness.
 Research shows that talking to strangers can stimulate our brain in ways that familiar interactions don’t, sharpening our thinking.
-Talking to strangers can also boost self-confidence and provide a sense of accomplishment.
+Additionally, talking to strangers can also boost self-confidence and provide a sense of accomplishment.

 Write down three good things that happened in your day